WRDSTech/documentations/10x Graph Web App Design Doc.md

 ## Critical User Journey

 1. Firstly, users will see the abstract of the Competition Graph Paper to get an idea of how the competition graph is extracted.
 Then user can click on the "Try it out" button to try this app
 2. Users will fill a form instructing the system which company they want to view.
 Some recommended tickers are provided, e.g. MSFT, AMZN, AAPL, etc. Users will also tell the system how many layers of relationship to expand, and the number of nodes to view.
 Then users click on the submit button to view the graph.
 The frontend will submit users' requests to the backend.
-If the company ticker entered is found, the backend will return the graph data, and page will be redirected to the graph visualizer.
+If the company ticker entered is found, the backend will return the graph data, and page will be switched to the graph visualizer page, which is a part of the website.
 Otherwise, the backend will report an error indicating that the company is not found..
 The frontend will display the error message.
-3. In the graph visualizer, users can click, select and drag the graph.
+3. In the graph visualizer，which is the main page of user interaction, users can click, select and drag the graph.
 Users can also zoom in or zoom out.
 If the clicked node is a company, the frontend will send a request to fetch nodes connected to that company.
 If successful, the graph node will expand to display the competitors of that company.
 Otherwise, the frontend does nothing.
 If the node is already expanded, then all nodes connecting to that node will collapse and become hidden.
+4. User cannot select the type of relationship to expand.

 <p style="text-align:center"><img src="image/10xGraphWebAppDesignDoc/1686807119816.png"></p>